 The ability to create support tickets manually or automatically based on emails, chat messages, or other communication channels.
-It is simple for customers and employees to report issues or seek IT services by submitting a ticket in an IT ticketing system.
+It is simple for customers and employees to report issues or seek IT services by submitting a ticket in an IT ticketing platform.
 This allows IT teams to be mindful of issues as they emerge and quickly resolve them, leading to faster resolution times and more client satisfaction.

 - Ticket Tracking

 The ability to track the status of each ticket and monitor its progress throughout the support process.
-You can track the status of the request through the IT ticketing system.
+You can track the status of the request through the ITSM ticketing system.
 You may receive notifications when the request is updated or resolved, and you can view the history of the ticket to see what actions have been taken.

 - Ticket Assignment

 The ability to assign tickets to specific support agents or teams based on skills, availability, or workload.
 Once a ticket is created, it is typically resolved by an AI-powered smart chatbot or assigned to an expert responsible for resolving that type of ticket.